inshell-art/glyph-registry/README.md

 ## 5 · Contribute a Glyph

 Add a stanza for your glyph in [`hooks.yml`](./hooks.yml) and keep the repo link alive so others can learn from it.
 Step‑by‑step notes live in [CONTRIBUTING.md](./docs/CONTRIBUTING.md).

+### Publishing a glyph

+To publish a glyph to the registry:

+1. Deploy your glyph contract implementing `IGlyph` on Starknet.
+2. Add a stanza to `hooks.yml` with at least: `name, kind, contract, network, repo, description`.
+3. Open a PR.

+Glyphs in this registry are expected to behave immutably once deployed.
+If you need to change behaviour, deploy a new contract and add a new stanza with a new version.
+Upgradeable / proxy glyphs are discouraged and must be clearly disclosed if they are ever used.

 ---